Intellectual Property

 • PROFESSIONAL NEGLIGENCE IN SPECIALIST IP AREAS: We act and advise in relation to professional liability claims involving IP rights against both lawyers and other IP professionals including Patent and Trade Mark Agents St Philip’s IP group also presents seminars on current IP issues for small and large groups both in our own facilities and at client’s premises.
 We are always willing to produce seminars to meet a client’s particular

-Intellectual Property, in all its forms, is of fundamental importance both to individuals and, in particular to businesses of all sizes from the smallest to the largest.
-Historically, IP expertise at the English Bar has been limited to a small number of Chambers all located in London.
+Intellectual Property, in all its forms, is of fundamental importance both to individuals and, in particular to businesses of all sizes.
+Historically, IP expertise at the English Bar has been limited to a small number of Chambers located in London.
 Outside London, specialist knowledge of IP has typically been confined to a small number of individual practitioners who have offered such advice only as part of a wider commercial practice.

-The work undertaken is concerned principally with the enforcement and exploitation of UK domestic and European Community intellectual property rights and their compatibility with the UK and European Community competition law.
+The work we undertake is concerned principally with the enforcement and exploitation of UK domestic and European Community intellectual property rights and their compatibility with the UK and European Community competition law.

 Our Intellectual Property Barristers: